JesperLarsson/BOSSE/README.md

 BOSSE is a bot for the game StarCraft 2 written in C# as a hobby project.
 Supports local debugging sessions (against Blizzard AI), as well as online ladder play against other bots.

+## Status
+In development, currently working on the fundementals.

 ## Features
 - Precalculated map analysis (chokepoints, expansion locations, ramps, etc).
 Calculated once per map and stored to file
 - Runtime map analysis - Influence, tension, vulnerability, etc